-Let’s take a look at a well-known scenario online that drives smaller website operators nuts.
+Let’s take a look at a familiar scenario online that drives smaller website operators nuts.
 The scenario involves the Children’s Online Privacy Protection Act of 1998, better known as “COPPA.”

-This law states that websites targeting children must follow strict parent notification guidelines prior to collecting information from the children.
-The law is administered by the FTC, and damages are enormous for failing to comply.
+This law states that websites targeting children must follow strict parent notification guidelines before collecting information from the children.
+The FTC administers the law, and damages are enormous for failing to comply.
 Compliance, unfortunately, is expensive as well with one study revealing the average cost of compliance per site is in the $18,000 range.

 So, what is the issue with COPPA?
 Well, smaller website operators look at Facebook and see that it does not comply with COPPA.
 Given this, why should they be forced to do so?
 The answer seems to be that COPPA violates the First Amendment in a big way, but the cost of litigating that position would be many hundreds of thousands of dollars if not millions.

-Posting content from YouTube is a good way to add valuable content to your site.
+Posting content from YouTube is an excellent way to add valuable content to your site.
 Content of this sort can be tricky, however.
 The problem is most website owners do not always think through the fact that just because someone else has posted something on a site like YouTube does not mean the piece is clean from a legal perspective.
 Let’s consider an example.

-I see an animated video on solar energy on YouTube that is done well.
-I decide to embed it on my solar site for visitors to watch.
-Under the YouTube license, this is allowed.
-However, I need to look closely at the video to make sure there isn’t any problematic content in it.
+I see an animated video on solar energy on YouTube, and decide to embed it on my solar site for visitors to watch.
+I can use the video in this manner under the YouTube license.
+However, I need to look closely at the video to make sure there isn’t any questionable content in it.
 In doing the review, I realize the video is using a Rolling Stones song, and there could be copyright issues.